snovvcrash/usbrip/README.md

 * you can run usbrip from anywhere in your terminal with `usbrip` command;
 * you can set a crontab job to backup USB events on a schedule (the example of crontab jobs can be found in `usbrip.cron`).

-*Remark*: if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root as well as protect the passwords of the USB event storages.
+:warning: **Warning**: if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root as well as protect the passwords of the USB event storages.

 The `uninstall.sh` script removes all the installation artifacts from your system.